Leo741776/File-Encryption-Application/README.md

 # File-Encryption-Application
 This is a Java program that encrypts and decrypts text or binary files using the Data Encryption Standard (DES).

-## Additional Libraries Needed to Run This Program (included in this repo)
+## Additional Libraries Needed to Run This Program
 - JavaFX: https://openjfx.io/
 - SQLite for Java: https://github.com/xerial/sqlite-jdbc/releases

 ## How to Run
+- Import necessary libraries
 - Select mode: Encrypt or Decrypt
 - Enter the path of the file you'd like to encrypt or the encrypted file you'd like to decrypt (include .txt for text files and .bin for binary files)
 - Click "Generate Random Key" or provide your own 16 character hex key